Current Projects

 CLuB is an exciting collaboration building on internationally-recognised leadership in cancer research at Trinity College Dublin, Queen’s University Belfast, and the University of Galway.

 CLuB’s ambition and focus is on identifying and developing minimally-invasive, cost effective, blood tests to complement or, where possible, replace surgical biopsies for cancer diagnosis and optimal treatment selection.
 CLuB also uses excised tumours as “avatars” to better understand the specific origin of important components of the liquid biopsy and to test the optimal drug treatment regime for a given patient.
-For more information, please see the CLuB webpage
+For more information, please see the CLuB webpage.

 Ovarian cancer (OC) is the seventh most common female cancer and one of the most devastating diseases affecting the life of many women worldwide.
 It has become increasingly clear that the effectiveness of the available platinum-based chemotherapies is profoundly inadequate, largely due to the development of acquired resistance in patients with OC.
 In this study, nanomedicine-based therapeutic approaches are being used to enhance the treatment efficacy with minimal doses of chemotherapeutic drugs against cancers.
 Nano Diamonds are being coated with drugs and targets such as HE4 used to direct the treatment to the correct cells.
 The models being used include cell line models and ex vivo explant models.

 Tumour metastasis is the pivotal contributory factor in determining prognosis for cancer patients.
 Haematogenous dissemination of circulating tumour cells [CTCs] from the primary tumour is essential for establishment of metastases at secondary sites.
 A key goal in cancer research is to understand the mechanism centrally underlying metastasis.
 Given that CTCs are essentially the ‘liquid phase’ of the cancer metastatic cascade, an understanding of their biology, survival characteristics and dynamic interaction with components of the blood and vascular system are essential to increasing the knowledge base of metastasis.
-However, many issues still remain in relation to: detection, characterisation, biological activity and disease forming activity of these cells.
-CTCs can exist in many forms including singlets, doublets and clusters, clusters are thought to represent more aggressive disease.
+However, many issues still remain in relation to detection, characterisation, biological activity and disease forming activity of these cells.
+CTCs can exist in many forms including singlets, doublets and clusters; clusters are thought to represent more aggressive disease.
 This is currently being interrogated using a novel CTCID capture mechanism.

 CTCs are tumour cells shed from a primary tumour and carried through the bloodstream, which is a necessary step for the establishment of metastases at secondary sites.
 To unlock the full clinical potential of CTCs what is needed is a means to identifying diagnostically /prognostically relevant forms, i.e. those cells with the highest propensity to form metastatic tumours.
 To achieve this, we must understand the molecular mechanisms driving the establishment, the survival and the invasive capabilities of CTCs.
-Initial work focused on the interaction with ovarian cancer cells, however, they have demonstrated that there is universal, potent and dynamic interaction between platelets and cancer cells, which aides survival and drives a pro-metastatic phenotype in cancer cells.
-This work has lead to the identification of gene panel that are hypothesised to be potential significant effector molecules of the platelet’s pro-metastatic drive; including Plasminogen activator inhibitor type 1 (PAI1) and Monocyte chemotatic protein 1 (MCP1) and this is being investigated as part of this project.
-In addition, to examining the effect of platelets on cancer cells, the research group has extended this work to study how this interaction influences immune surveillance.
+Initial work focused on the interaction with ovarian cancer cells; however, they have demonstrated that there is universal, potent and dynamic interaction between platelets and cancer cells, which aids survival and drives a pro-metastatic phenotype in cancer cells.
+This work has lead to the identification of gene panel that are hypothesised to be potential significant effector molecules of the platelet’s pro-metastatic drive; including Plasminogen activator inhibitor type 1 (PAI1) and Monocyte chemotactic protein 1 (MCP1) and this is being investigated as part of this project.
+In addition to examining the effect of platelets on cancer cells, the research group has extended this work to study how this interaction influences immune surveillance.
 Understanding how CTCs survive in the vasculature by evading natural immune responses is central to establishing which CTCs are biologically/clinically relevant to metastasis.

 HE4 is a serum biomarker which has both diagnostic and prognostic roles in ovarian cancer.
 We are currently working with industry to evaluate this biomarker in our centre and assessing the clinical scenarios where it may have potential.
 HE4 may have utility in endometrial cancer also so this is under investigation.